-Taking up a new hobby is also a good way of making new friends.
+Taking up a new hobby is also a good way to make new friends.

 No matter who you are, divorce and healing after a divorce is a difficult time.
-Feel the emotional pain and loss of your marriage and then invest in rebuilding a new life for yourself.
+Feel the emotional pain and the loss of your marriage, and then invest in rebuilding a new life for yourself.

 “Divorce isn’t such a tragedy.
 A tragedy is staying in an unhappy marriage and teaching your children the wrong things about love.
 Nobody ever died of divorce.”
 Jennifer Weiner.